-PRQ: DMS 221, DMS 232, DMS 241, DMS 281.
-CORQ: DMS 222, DMS 242, DMS 283.
-Offers a systematic study of the gastrointestinal tract, pediatric abdomen, neonatal brain and transplanted organs.
+Prerequisite(s): DMS 221, DMS 241, DMS 281.
+Corequisite(s): DMS 222, DMS 242, DMS 283.

+Offers a systematic study of the gastrointestinal tract, pediatric abdomen, neonatal brain and transplant ed organs.
 The student will review the necessary sterile technique preceding invasive and intraoperative procedures and will learn the applications of contrast agents in ultrasound.
 Other imaging techniques will be discussed, as well as the principles guiding the field of sonography.
 A mock registry examination will be administered to prepare the student for writing the national registry examination.